kuntu-tech/openai-apps-sdk-examples/README.md

 This command runs `build-all.mts`, producing versioned `.html`, `.js`, and `.css` files inside `assets/`.
 Each widget is wrapped with the CSS it needs so you can host the bundles directly or ship them with your own server.

-To iterate locally, you can also launch the Vite dev server:
+To iterate on your components locally, you can also launch the Vite dev server:

 ```bash
 pnpm run dev